Determining Molecular Weight (Mw) and Second Virial Coefficient (B22) of a monoclonal antibody using ARGEN

 The slope and Y-intercept of the linear fit to the Debye data indicate that the molecular weight of the monomeric form of this monoclonal antibody is 151,600 g/mol, and the second virial coefficient is 3.3E-05 mol*cm3/g2.
 These values correlate with reference values found in literature.

-The method and data show the utility of ARGEN to generate data that reveals both the Molecular Weight of a protein molecule as well as the osmotic interaction second virial coefficient of that molecule in a formulation.
+The method and data show the utility of ARGEN to generate data that reveals both the Molecular Weight of a monoclonal antibody as well as the osmotic interaction second virial coefficient of that molecule in a formulation.
 This information, as discussed in references 1, 2 and 3, indicate that a user can utilize the second virial coefficient to understand the propensity of a protein sample to aggregate in differing formulation conditions.
 Furthermore, ARGEN’s 16 independent sample cells allow users to multiply their data by 16 and make direct comparisons of B22 to study multiple formulations at once.
 Thus, this is another way to utilize ARGEN as a tool for quantifiable and faster formulation development.

 - Quigley, D.R.
 Williams, “The second virial coefficient as a predictor of protein aggregation propensity: A self-interaction chromatography study” European Journal of Pharmaceutics and Biopharmaceutics, 0939-6411, 2015